 All-natural Castile soap is a green product because it is biodegradable, non-toxic, and safe to use for cleaning and personal care applications.

-Because it's soap, it's regulated by the Consumer Product Safety Commission (CPSC), not by the FDA.
-The term "Castile soap" doesn't appear to be regulated in any way, so look out for companies adding in synthetic detergents and using hardly any olive oil at all.
+Because it is soap, it is regulated by the Consumer Product Safety Commission (CPSC), not by the Food and Drug Administration.
+The term "Castile soap" does not appear to be regulated in any way, so look out for companies adding synthetic detergents and skimping on olive oil as its main ingredient.